-Disability access was a key consideration in preparation for the Office's move to Albert Facey House in March 2012.
-The new building provides access for people with disabilities, including lifts that accommodate wheelchairs and feature braille on the access buttons.
+The Office's accommodation and building access provides access for people with disabilities, including lifts that accommodate wheelchairs and feature braille on the access buttons.
 Accessible and ambulant toilets are located on all floors used by the Office (the Ground Floor, Level 2 and Level 3), and a low reception desk on Level 2 accommodates wheelchair access.
 The building also includes electronic doors at the entrance and through to the lifts, a ramp at the front of the building, and a disabled parking bay beneath the building.